Shipley-Energy/Avoca.AI.Documentation/Endpoints/findCustomerAccount.md

   ##### Response Type

   - `customerNumber` (integer | null)(nullable): If found, customer number.
 Can be Null.
 Null = not found.
+  - `brandType` (integer): The brand type of the product.
+  - `requiresNewAccount` (boolean): If true, the customer does not have an account and will need to create one.
   - `contact` (array of objects): Empty Array if none found
     - `contactLocationId` (integer)(nullable): Unique identifier to indicate a Contact's location
     - `firstName` (string): First Name of contact